What is unschooling?

-While unschooling is about approaching education with a vastly different mindset than is prevalent in a school environment, deschooling is about breaking free from the mindset that children develop when they go to school.
+- Deschooling is about breaking free from the mindset that children develop when they go to school.

-Shortcomings Of The Traditional Education System
+Shortcomings of the Traditional Education System

 Children learn to squelch their own curiosity and follow a path of education that was created for the masses rather than for individual children.

-Unschooling: Learning In A More Natural Way
+Unschooling: Learning In a More Natural Way

-The idea of unschooling is that children are given the free time to learn in a more natural way.
+The idea of unschooling is that children are given the time to learn in a more natural way.
 While a parent provides general direction, unschooled children follow a natural learning path.
 They are frequently allowed to make their own choices and learn in their own way.

-Before Going To School
+Before Going to School